 Given the burden of immunosuppression that these patients face throughout their posttransplant lives, they are at increased risk of developing severe standard and opportunistic infections prompting admission to an intensive care unit.
 Their lives are further complicated by acute and chronic rejection that could necessitate intensive care support.
 Knowledge of unique presentations of common illnesses or unique illnesses that present with common clinical syndromes is imperative for the early recognition and timely initiation of appropriate treatment.
 The consequences of missing rejection or infection include death, or graft failure and return of the patient back to a state characterized by the sequelae of end-organ dysfunction.

 This chapter focuses on the indications, outcomes, postoperative management, and postoperative complications of lung, liver, and heart transplant.
 For the transplant intensivist, optimization of the postoperative care and knowledge of the potential complications are necessary to enhance outcome.
 For the nontransplant intensivist, knowledge of indications for transplant, supportive care, and optimization of function prior to transplant is important.
-An understanding of bridging techniques and ...
+An understanding of bridging ...